 The CFA Institute Research Challenge is an annual global competition that provides university students with hands-on mentoring and intensive training in financial analysis.
 Students work in teams to research and analyse a publicly traded company.
 Teams write a research report on their assigned company with a buy, sell, or hold recommendation and may be asked to present and defend their analysis to a panel of industry professionals.

-The New Zealand competition of the 2019 Research Challenge
+The New Zealand competition of the 2020 CFA Institute Research Challenge

-The winning team was University of Canterbury who will go on to compete at the Asia Pacific Regional competition 18-19 March 2020, in Seoul.
-In second place was University of Otago, and Auckland University of Technology was third.
+The winning team was University of Otago who will go on to compete at the Asia Pacific Regional competition in 2021.
+In second place was Auckland University of Technology (AUT) and Massey University was third.

 All eight New Zealand universities competed.
-The other universities were; Lincoln University, Massey University, University of Waikato, University of Auckland, Victoria University of Wellington.
+The other universities were; Lincoln University, Canterbury University, University of Waikato, University of Auckland, Victoria University of Wellington.

 Above: The 2019 participants and their supporters